periph/bootstrap/README.md

 # Bootstrap micro computers

 Bootstrapping a micro computer can be tedious.
-This repository contains a pair of tools ([efe](#efe) and [setup.sh](#setupsh)) to enable the complete automation of the deployment of micr computers, while making them low maintenance and as secure as reasonably possible.
+This repository contains a toolbox to enable the complete automation of the deployment of micro computers while making them low maintenance and as secure as reasonably possible.

 There is intentionally no graphical application (GUI) and everything is done at the command line (CLI).
 There are already excellent GUI based flashing tools.